Oleksandr Gvozdyk: WBC and lineal champion

-Unification fight Gvozdyk vs. Beterbiev
+Unification fight vs. Beterbiev, retirement

-After the Ngumbu bout, Top Rank set to work on a unification fight between Gvozdyk and IBF light-heavyweight champion Artur Beterbiev for some time in Autumn 2019 on ESPN.
+After the Ngumbu bout, Top Rank set to work on a unification fight between Gvozdyk and IBF light-heavyweight champion Artur Beterbiev (14-0, 14 KOs) for some time in Autumn 2019 on ESPN.
 The winner of Gvozdyk vs. Beterbiev would hold two of the four world titles at 175, and set up further unification matches.
-The two-time Russian Olympian Beterbiev (14-0, 14 KOs) had arguably been avoided by the other top fighters in the 175 pound division as he is a fearsome opponent but did not have name recognition among most fans.
-In July it was announced that the fight would be on 18 October, at the Liacouras Center in Philadelphia.
+Beterbiev, a two-time Russian Olympian, had arguably been avoided by the other top fighters in the 175-pound division due to being a fearsome opponent who did not have name recognition among most fans.
+In July it was announced that the fight would take place on 18 October, at the Liacouras Center in Philadelphia.

-At the end of the first round, Gvozdyk was on the canvas.
-The referee called it as a knockdown, as the crowd was booing.
-There was an instant replay call that overturned the knockdown to a push.
 The fight was competitive, with Gvozdyk's accurate punching countering Beterbiev's pressure, but Gvozdyk began to fade as the fight went on.
 In the 9th round, Beterbiev took control of the fight, and had Gvozdyk struggling to stay on his feet.
 Gvozdyk survived the round but was visibly fatigued coming into the 10th.
 Beterbiev applied the pressure in the 10th and Gvozdyk took a knee early in the round.
 He got up but soon went down again after another flurry from Beterbiev, and the referee warned that another knockdown would mean the end of the fight.
 After another exchange where Beterbiev came out on top, Gvozdyk took a knee once more, resulting in a TKO victory for Beterbiev.
 Gvozdyk was leading on the scorecards at the time of stoppage, with two judges seeing the fight 87–83, 86-85 for Gvozdyk, and one judge seeing it 83-87 for Beterbiev.
+CompuBox showed Beterbiev was busier and sharper, landing 161 of 515 punches thrown (31%) and Gvozdyk landed with 118 of 614 thrown (19%).
+Both boxers were guaranteed a $1.5 million purse for their efforts.
+The fight averaged of 635,000 viewers.

-After the bout, Gvozdyk was hospitalised as he said he felt a pain in the back of his head.
+After the bout, Gvozdyk was hospitalised due to a pain in the back of his head.
 It was feared that he had suffered a brain bleed, but testing revealed it was only a mild concussion due to the strikes to the back of the head he experienced during the fight.
 He was released from hospital after two days.

+Eight months afterwards, Gvozdyk retired from professional boxing.
+He stated in 2024 that there was a perception he retired due to the loss to Beterbiev, but stated that his decision to retire was instead due to the COVID-19 pandemic inhibiting his ability to have a training camp.
+He also stated he had business and investment opportunities in Ukraine, so he did not need to box any longer.
+The war in Ukraine disrupted his business activities and around the same time he was contacted by Canelo Álvarez to be a sparring partner in the lead up to Canelo's fight against Dmitry Bivol in May 2022.
+During the training camp with Canelo, Gvozdyk realised his boxing ability had not diminished much, so he decided to make a comeback to competition.